What are the Application Modernization Trends?

 An API-first approach signifies that applications are developed with integration as the foremost goal, which makes it easier to link up with mobile apps, third-party services, and partner platforms.
 This modular design allows for increased flexibility and faster development.
 Along with the companies seeking to renovate their legacy systems, APIs open the door to new business models and simplify the interlinking of ecosystems.

-5. DevSecOps and Automation
+6. DevSecOps and Full-Cycle Automation

 7. Mainframe Modernization